Deadly Storms And Tornadoes Sweep Through US

 Governor Sarah Huckabee Sanders has declared a state of emergency and activated the national guard to help with recovery efforts.

-She said she had spoken to President Joe Biden, who had promised to expedite federal aid.
+She said she had spoken to President Joe Biden, who promised to expedite federal aid.

 The city of Wynne, in northeastern Arkansas, was “cut in half by damage from east to west,” Mayor Jennifer Hobbs told CNN.